webplatform/docs/css/selectors/pseudo-classes/target/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The <tt>:target</tt> pseudo-class (note the ":") represents an element in the current document, if any, that has id attribute set to a name that is matching the fragment identifier of the current URI.
+{{Summary_Section|The <tt>:target</tt> pseudo-class (note the ":") represents an element in the current document, if any, that has id attribute set to a name that is matching the fragment identifier of the current URI.}}

-Refer in the current document to a section that has a matching id }}
 {{CSS_Selector
-|Content=Some URIs refer to a location within a resource.
-This kind of URI ends with a "number sign" (<tt>#</tt>) followed by an anchor identifier (called the fragment identifier).
+|Content=An URI fragment is what follows the "number sign" (<tt>#</tt>).

-URIs with fragment identifier links to a certain element within the document, known as the target element.
-This is how we can get directly to a section of a page without searching manually.
+URIs with fragment identifier can be used to link to a specific part of a document, known as the target element.
+This also how we can navigate directly to a section of a page long without scrolling manually.

-It is possible to target any targeted element and style it differently through CSS.
+Scrolling automatically to a fragment is not the only benefit; It is also possible to target and style those elements through CSS.

 Let us say you have a section in a document called "<tt>foo</tt>" (e.g. <tt>&lt;div id="foo"&gt;...&lt;/div&gt;</tt>), and you want to style it differently when it gets linked.
-You can scroll directly to that page fragment AND style it.
-In our example, a matching URI would need to have <tt>#foo</tt> in the address bar (e.g. <tt>http://example.com/some/page.html#foo</tt>).
+When somebody navigates to that page with the appropriate URI fragment in the address bar (e.g. <tt>http://example.com/some/page.html#foo</tt>) we then can adjust the style to suit our requirements.

 Any element can be a target, as long as it has the <tt>id=".."</tt> attribute set, and the current URI matches it.
 To use the selector, we use the <code>:target</code> pseudo-class notation.
 If the document's URI has no fragment identifier, then the document has no target element.